H-SG/aoc_2022_python/README.md

 ## Day 3
 String manipulations for dayz, honestly I don't do much string manipulation day to day, but using intersection in sets is something novel for me.

+## Day 4
+I'm actually kinda on time, but wasted an inordinate ammount of time dickering about with badly formed if loops and resulting bad answers.

+Brain not work good early.

+One could do it just with sets and length comparisons.